inet-framework/inet-tutorials/visualization/doc/index.md

 In the tutorial, each step is a separate configuration in the same omnetpp.ini file.
 Steps build on each other, they extend the configuration of the previous step by adding a few new lines.
-Consecutive steps mostly share the same network, defined in NED.